Working remotely can be a double-edged sword, even under the best circumstances.

 Video messaging and recordings

 If you have a major announcement that your whole team should hear even while they’re spread across different time zones, why not create an audio recording or Loom video that can be watched at each salesperson’s convenience?
+You can share hi-res or compressed audio and video files with Dropbox.

 In fact, you might also consider recording important calls to ensure everyone has access to the same information (without requiring anyone to join a call in the middle of their night).